 Merchandise-Driven: Believe it or not, the anime was originally written to advertise a line of giant robot toys.
 Some have commented that it would be superior if the mecha were removed altogether.

 Merry Christmas in Gotham: The Christmas special starts out grim as usual.
-We have a blind girl whose caretaker brother is a garbageman by day, and musician by night.
+We have a blind girl whose lover is a garbageman by day, and musician by night.
 They are starving, barely able to afford food at all.
 Then a mad scientist leaves a biological weapon in the boy's tip jar and it turns out the "weapon" is a massive self-growing Christmas tree made to teach people to love nature and each other.
-While the tree grows, everyone hears the boy's music and he is discovered.
-It's implied that they'll never need to worry about money ever again.
-D'awww.
+While the tree grows, everyone hears the boy's music, Roger and Dorothy exchange presents and have an impromptu dance party, and it snows.

 The Big O itself is a non-fighting game example.
 Unlike other mecha shows where increasingly even the real robot-type machines show increasing amounts of ninja-like agility, the Big O is massive, plodding, unsubtle, and destructive.
 When it's shot from a distance it's shown that it can actually move quite quickly (like a car with low acceleration but high top speed), but it's so heavy it can't stop on a dime, and it's not exactly graceful.
 Of course, it's got tremendous amounts of firepower, with even its weakest weapons blasting tremendous holes in skyscrapers.
 Its Final Stage canon blows away most of a city the size of New York.
 In addition, its armor seems impervious to all but the most powerful attacks in the series, taking only minor damage usually.
 Its Arm Shields are notably stronger then the rest of its armor, being visibly damaged (said damage being a long, thin scratch from a Megadeus's sword) just ONCE in the entire show.